Black Folks Southern Tea Cake Recipe

 - Place the rounds onto a parchment paper-lined baking sheet about one inch apart.
 (You may need to bake more than 1 batch if all your rounds don’t fit on your baking sheet.)

-- Bake until light brown (but don’t let them get too brown!).
-5-6 minutes in the conventional oven and 3-4 minutes in the Instant Pot Omni Plus oven.
+- Bake until light brown for 5-6 minutes in the oven—but don’t let them get too brown!)
 (Tea cakes don’t take long to bake, so keep a close eye on them to avoid burning!
 Like a biscuit, you want them firm on the outside and fluffy on the inside.)

 - Optional: When the tea cakes are finished baking and cooling, optionally make the lemon glaze frosting by combining the powdered sugar and lemon juice.